etiennedemoulin/max-modular-matrix/README.md

 `write myConcertPreset.txt` will write a preset file with the current matrix connections
 `load myConcertPreset.txt` will load the preset
 Please see modular.matrix.maxhelp for more infos

-## Issue
-Please name matrix-presets according to your matrix.json